aperlini/data-structures/linkedlist/single/README.md

 2. Insert
    1. a new node to the top of the list
    2. a new node at the bottom of the list
-   3. a new node at a certain position of the list
+   3. a new node before a certain position of the list
+   4. a new node after a certain position of the list
 3. Print all elements of the linked-list
 4. Delete
    1. the last node in the list